 In adopting the new standard, the Company elected to utilize the available package of practical expedients permitted under the transition guidance within the new standard, which removed the requirement to reassess previous accounting conclusions around whether arrangements are or contain leases, the classification of leases, and the treatment of initial direct costs.
 The adoption of this standard resulted in the recognition of operating lease liabilities and right-of-use assets of \$6.1 million and \$5.3 million, respectively, as of January 1, 2019.
-There was no cumulative transition adjustment to retained earnings upon adoption of the standard and there was no material effect on the Company's statements of operations or statement of cash flows.
+There was no cumulative transition adjustment to retained earnings upon adoption of the standard and there was no material effect on the Company's statements of operations or statement of cash flows as the difference relates to previously recorded deferred rent which was eliminated upon adoption of this standard.